caiobarrosv/object-detection-for-grasping/README.md

 ├───csv               # CSV files folder
 ├───data              # TFRecord folder
 ├───etc               # Auxiliary code
-├───images            # Please put your image in this folder ├───utils             # Codes to manage the dataset └───xml               # Your .xml files
+├───images            # You should create this folder and put your images ├───utils             # Codes to manage the dataset └───xml               # Your .xml files
     └───PASCAL VOC